How Do You Style a Dressing Table?

 Dressing Table Stool

 A dressing table stool, though a necessity to sit comfortably at your dressing table, has the potential to be beautiful, and functional.
-Dressing table stools, such as this one, offer a plush pop of colour to brighten your space, while adding storage.
+Dressing table stools offer a plush pop of colour to brighten your space, while adding storage.
 There is a seat topper that can be removed to reveal a storage compartment that can be used to hold extra makeup, towels, or really anything you may need to store.
 If extra storage space is not at the top of your list you can buy a more coordinated dressing table stool to match your dressing table.
 As long as you are comfortable and feel beautiful in your luxurious space.

 Creating a beautiful space, while still feeling comfortable in it, can be a daunting task.
 There are some things you should remember to enhance your dressing table and surrounding area.
 Make sure that your dressing table mirror faces something you love, because not only will you see it in the room, but you will also see a reflection every time you look at the mirror.
 Aim for something that is not overly stimulating, or it could overshadow you and your dressing space.
 Looking in the mirror should not be a negative experience.